-- The project will require an Individual ERP under the jurisdiction of the SJRWMD. ٠ - The NPDES permit will be obtained by the contractor. • - A dewatering permit will be obtained by the contractor as needed for construction. •
+- The project will require an Individual ERP under the jurisdiction of the SJRWMD. - As part of the ERP, a SJRWMD permit modification is anticipated to relocate the jump-out and extend the exclusionary fencing. - The NPDES permit will be obtained by the contractor. - A dewatering permit will be obtained by the contractor as needed during construction.